aleklisi/School_of_Erlang_Fall_2020/FirstClasses/live_coding.md

 ```

 ## P11 (*) Modified run-length encoding.
 Modify the result of problem P10 in such a way that if an element has no duplicates it is simply copied into the result list.
-Only elements with duplicates are transferred as {N, E} terms.
+Only elements with duplicates are transferred as {E, N} terms.

 ### Example: